Stateful & Stateless Firewall Differences

 What is a Stateless Firewall?

-Stateless firewalls make use of information regarding where a data packet is headed, where it came from, and other parameters to figure out whether the data presents a threat.
+Stateless firewalls make use of a data packet's source, destination, and other parameters to figure out whether the data presents a threat.
 These parameters have to be entered by either an administrator or the manufacturer via rules they set beforehand.

-If a data packet goes outside the parameters of what is considered acceptable, the stateless firewall can identify the threat and then restrict or block the data housing it.
+If a data packet goes outside the parameters of what is considered acceptable, the stateless firewall protocol will identify the threat and then restrict or block the data housing it.